text-gen/text-gen.com/_notes/Home.md

 permalink: /
 ---

 ## Text Generator Plugin!
-Free Alternative to Copy.ai, Jasper and Rytr
+Enhance Your Obsidian Experience with AI
+Leverage AI-driven templates and smart content generation for effortless note-taking and streamlined content creation.

 > [!note] What is Text-Generator ?
 > [[Text Generator]] is an open-source **AI Assistant Tool** that brings the power of [[Generative Artificial Intelligence]] to the power of  knowledge creation and organization in [[Obsidian]].